24th Annual Conference

-The 2021 Annual Conference will be held virtually.
+The 2022 Annual Conference will be held in Richmond, Virginia (with virtual elements).

-Proposals must demonstrate relevance to CORPS de Ballet International’s mission and objectives and connect to the year’s conference theme: Suspended in Grand Renversé: Embracing the “Big Upset” and ballet’s relationship to liberatory practice.
+Proposals must demonstrate relevance to CORPS de Ballet International’s mission and objectives and connect to the year’s conference theme: Fairies, Queens, and Cavaliers: Ballets’ Production and Disruption of Gender.
 Proposals may be for papers, panels, and workshops in pedagogy, methodology, curriculum development, administration, research, creativity, or performance as well as larger social/cultural/political perspectives as they relate to ballet in education.

 - The Conference Presentation Proposal Form must be completed per the instructions on the form.